Music & Well-Being

 • Topics: demographics, musical habits and attitudes, personality

 • At the end, you will be asked for your email address to register for the daily surveys in the second phase.
-Your email will be used only for this purpose and deleted afterward.
+Your email will be used only for this purpose and deleted afterwards.

 • Note: The questionnaire can be completed on a smartphone, but using a computer or laptop is usually easier.